Education: Factors of educational success

-Educational success, also referred to as student and academic achievement, pertains to the extent to which educational objectives are met, such as the acquisition of knowledge and skills by students.
-For practical purposes, it is often primarily measured in terms of official exam scores, but numerous additional indicators exist, including attendance rates, graduation rates, dropout rates, student attitudes, and post-school indicators such as later income and incarceration rates.
-Several factors influence educational achievement, such as psychological factors related to the individual student, and sociological factors associated with the student's social environment.
-Additional factors encompass access to educational technology, teacher quality, and parental involvement.
-Many of these factors overlap and mutually influence each other.
+Educational success, also called student and academic achievement, refers to the extent to which educational aims are reached, for example, the amount of knowledge and abilities that students acquire.
+For practical purposes, it is often measured primarily in terms of official exam scores, but there are many additional indicators, such as attendance rates, graduation rates, dropout rates, student attitudes, and post-school indicators like later job performance, personal income, and incarceration rates.
+Several factors influence educational achievement, including psychological factors, which concern the student as an individual, and sociological factors, which pertain to the student's social environment.
+Further factors are access to educational technology, teacher quality, and parent involvement.
+Many of these factors overlap and influence each other.